 Since each issue of the journal is on a particular theme, papers should be submitted on that theme.
 The themes that have been chosen for future issues are published in each issue of the journal, and are also listed at http://www.environmentandurbanization.org/themes-future-issues.

-Papers may also be submitted to the section on Climate Change and Cities, and the Feedback section for papers responding to themes covered in previous issues.
+Papers may also be submitted to the Feedback section, which includes papers responding to themes covered in previous issues.
 However, there is usually a backlog of papers waiting to be published in the Feedback section.

-Papers should be submitted by 15th March for the October issue, and 15th September for the April issue.
+Papers should be submitted by 15th February for the October issue, and 15th August for the April issue.
+When planning a submission, please make sure to consult https://www.environmentandurbanization.org/themes-future-issues for up-to-date information on special issue themes and any alterations to scheduling or issue submission deadlines.
 The editorial team tries to get responses back to authors within two months of receiving the paper.
 The peer review process can take up to several months.

-Articles should be between 1,500 and 7,000 words.
-This does not include references and explanations in endnotes.
+Articles should be between 1,500 and 7,500 words.
+This limit does not include references and explanations in endnotes but does include table and figure text.

 Although the journal is an English language publication, papers may be submitted in French, Spanish or Portuguese; if accepted for publication, the cost of translation will be borne by the journal.